Manzai-1/CA_GoL/README.md

 ## Design notes

-**Fixed timestep, no catch-up.** Rendering runs every animation frame; generations advance on a user-controlled ms interval via an accumulator that resets rather than decrements.
-Catching up after a lag spike would make the display jump.
+**Fixed timestep, no catch-up.** Rendering runs every animation frame, generations advance on a user-controlled ms interval via an accumulator.
+The accumulator absorbs the mismatch between browser refresh rate and simulation speed, and resets on each generation rather than decrementing.
+Skipping generations to catch up would negate the purpose of this simulation.

 **Double-buffered grid.** Cells compute into a secondary buffer, then `memcpy` back.
 Updating in place corrupts neighbor reads.

 **Direct pixel-buffer rendering.** Per-cell `SDL_RenderDrawPoint` doesn't scale.
 The grid is written as raw ARGB into a locked texture in one pass and drawn as a single textured quad.

-**Single `AppState` struct.** Grid pointers, SDL handles, view, sim config, and timing live in one heap-allocated struct passed to `emscripten_set_main_loop_arg`.
+**Single `AppState` struct.** Grid pointers, SDL handles, view & sim configs, and timing live in one heap-allocated struct passed to `emscripten_set_main_loop_arg`.
 A file-scope pointer exists only for JS-exported functions, which can't receive runtime arguments.

 ## Build